 Don't call pro wrestling "WWE" unless you are specifically talking about the promotion itself, especially if you're referring to a wrestler that has never worked for that promotion as a "WWE Star".
 While it is the only mainstream wrestling company left (at least outside of Mexico and Japan), there are plenty of other wrestling promotions out there besides WWE.

 Don't call every wrestling move a "body slam".
 Non-wrestling fans in particular often refer to the splash as a body slam, to the annoyance of many a fan.
 Mixing up the names of moves in general or resorting to Buffy Speak to describe them is also frowned upon.

 Claiming that wrestlers "just know how to fall" or otherwise don't get injured.
 Fans that are aware of the concept of selling.
-"Knowing how to fall" doesn't stop it falling from hurting and can probably tell you about a number of real injuries that have occured.
+"Knowing how to fall" doesn't mean falling stops hurting and they can probably tell you about a number of real injuries that have occured.

 Claiming every wrestler is on steroids is not advised.
 It's true that the WWE favors large, muscular men and that steroid use has been a major problem in pro wrestling since at least the 1980s, but not every wrestler works a style or look that favors insane musculature, and not all of those who do have muscular physiques use steroids.

 Wrestlers aren't all drug addicts, and those cases of real addiction are more tragic than anything.
 It's part of the price they pay with their bodies for the work they do and the lengths they go to for entertainment.
 All wrestlers (at least in WWE) now undergo regular drug testing and are severely punished if they are caught using an illegal substance.

 Don't make fun of the concept of tights.
 Seriously.
 Not even the briefs.
 Don't.

 Around Lucha Libre fans, don't make fun of the concept of masks.
 Seriously.
 Don't.